GlancingMind/vim-configer/README.md

 ## Example

 Makefile rules have to be indented via tabs instead of spaces.
-Therefore following `noexpandtab` should be applied to all makefiles.
+Therefore `noexpandtab` should be applied to all makefiles.
 To register this setting for all makefiles, call `ConfigerEditConfig <file-/buffer-name glob>`.
 E.g. `ConfigerEditConfig makefile`.